 • When will your membership end?
 Your membership will end when your new plan's coverage begins on January 1.

-Section 2.2 You can end your membership during the annual Medicare Advantage Disenrollment Period, but your choices are more limited
+Section 2.2 You can end your membership during the annual Medicare Advantage Open Enrollment Period

 You have the opportunity to make one change to your health coverage during the annual Medicare Advantage Disenrollment Period.